Arteriovenous Fistulas: Causes and Treatment

 Symptoms of Arteriovenous Fistulas

-The symptoms of an arteriovenous fistula can vary depending on its size and location.
+The arteriovenous fistula symptoms can vary depending on its size and location.
 Common symptoms include:

 • Swelling: A visible or palpable swelling at the site of the fistula.